kaczla/list-lm/README.md

 - [LiBai](https://github.com/Oneflow-Inc/libai) - LiBai is a large-scale open-source model training toolbox based on OneFlow
 - [metaseq](https://github.com/facebookresearch/metaseq) - A codebase for working with Open Pre-trained Transformers.
 - [MMF](https://github.com/facebookresearch/mmf) - MMF is a modular framework for vision and language multimodal research
+- [Mosaic composer](https://github.com/mosaicml/composer) - Composer is a PyTorch library that enables you to train neural networks faster, at lower cost, and to higher accuracy.
+Train neural networks up to 7x faster.
 - [multimodal](https://github.com/facebookresearch/multimodal) - TorchMultimodal is a PyTorch library for training state-of-the-art multimodal multi-task models at scale.
+- [nanoT5](https://github.com/PiotrNawrot/nanoT5) - Fast & Simple repository for pre-training and fine-tuning T5-style models.
 - [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM) - Megatron is an efficient, model-parallel (tensor, sequence, and pipeline), and multi-node pre-training of transformer based models such as GPT, BERT, and T5 using mixed precision.
 - [NVIDIA Merlin](https://github.com/NVIDIA-Merlin/Merlin) - NVIDIA Merlin is an open source library providing end-to-end GPU-accelerated recommender systems, from feature engineering and preprocessing to training deep learning models and running inference in production.
 - [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) - NVIDIA NeMo is a conversational AI toolkit built for researchers working on automatic speech recognition (ASR), text-to-speech synthesis (TTS), large language models (LLMs), and natural language processing (NLP).